Refinancing a Rental Property Loan

 Let's say you bought the property with 10 percent down, lived in the property for 3 years, then moved elsewhere and rented it out the last two years.
 You may get a lower interest rate as well as pmi removal.

-With the increased value in the rental property, investors may want to do a cash-out refinance to update the kitchen or improve something else on the property.
+With the increased value in the rental property, investors may want to do a cash-out refinance to update the kitchen, add or remodel a room, improve the flooring or something else on the property.

 What is the current interest rate to refinance a rental property?